DanielSiebert-dev/DanielSiebert-dev/README.md

 </p>

 ## 😂 Nerd Meme of the Cycle
 Why did the accountant become a coder?
-To debug budgets with a smirk! 😂
+To debug budgets with a smirk—because nothing says 'event sourcing' like turning a ledger into a microservice, only to find the bug was in the accountant’s coffee break! 😂

 ## ⏳ Last Update
 Monday, September 08, 2025, 12:38 PM CEST